Whiteknight/Acquaintance/docs/EventSources.md

 **Warning**: Event sources are experimental and may change in future releases based on usage and feedback.

-Acquaintance provides a mechanism to monitor a source of events and publish them at regular intervals.
+Acquaintance provides a mechanism to monitor a source of events and publish them to the bus at regular intervals.
 This mechanism is called "Event Sources".
 An Event Source is a callback which is invoked at regular intervals on a dedicated thread.
 The event source callback will do work and will be able to publish messages to the bus as they are available.

 ## Event Source Callbacks

+There are two signatures for callbacks in an event source.
+The first takes a **context** object which can be used to control the operation of the event source:

 ```csharp
 var token = messageBus.RunEventSource(context => {